AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/orders.md

 Adobe Commerce origination

-- A purchase is made in Adobe Commerce
+- A customer or guest makes a purchase

 ## Update (order status change)